CGurity/SDA/en/_activities/0104-Information-flow-maping.md

 ### Previous planning

-In case of carrying out this activity on digital equipment, it is Suggested to have a spreadsheet or other software with all the necessary fields and formats.
+In case of carrying out this activity on digital equipment, it is suggested to have a spreadsheet or other software with all the necessary fields and formats.

 ### Materials
 * Post-its or sticky notes and markers or a digital equivalent as in previous activities.
-* Large sheet and only x on matrix.
+* Large sheets of paper.

 ### Instructions
-1. Ask the participants to think and share places and devices where the data of the organization are stored.
-These can be on paper, digitally or in any other way.
-Now you can build column headers as shown in the figure:
+1. Ask the participants to think about and share the places and devices where the organization's data is stored.
+These can be physical, digital, or any other form.
+Use these to build column headers as shown in the figure:

     ![Grafico](/assets/images/EN-Graphic-8.png)